quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 * `deploy` - (Required) The id of the deploy for the service to run
 * `load_balancer` (Optional) The id of the load balancer to place the service behind
 * `scale` (Optional, Default: 1) The number of copies of the service to run
-* `wait` (Optional) If true, will wait until the service's deployment completes before returning

 ### Attribute Reference
 The following attributes are exported: